Tools, techniques, and initiatives that enable a

 process operators or equipment to enable rapid or automated adjustments to keep

 production processes operating within quality parameters.
+Root Cause Analysis (RCA) -

 Practices intended to constantly improve safety